 A visit here is a must-do for nature lovers during a trip to England!

 Ever wondered where the fabled Loch Ness Monster is?
 Try to spot ‘Nessie’ when you visit Loch Ness.
 This popular tourist spot in the Highlands offers spectacular views of snowy peaks, blue waters and a 13th-century fortress.

 Boat tours provide a full panoramic view of this outstandingly beautiful destination.

-Cambridge is a beautiful city on the River Cam in eastern England and is home to the prestigious University of Cambridge, which dates back to 1209.
+Cambridge is a beautiful city on the River Cam in eastern England.
+It’s home to the prestigious University of Cambridge which dates back to 1209.
 Guided punting tours of the river that runs throughout the city is a very popular (and fun!) way to see some of its top attractions.

 Liverpool is a famous British port city rich in music, art and culture.
 It is perhaps best known as the home of the Beatles.
 A visit to this English town is not complete without a tour dedicated to the band that is widely recognised as the most influential musical group of all time.
 See some famous Beatles-related spots on a tour of the city.
 Art lovers will be delighted with a trip to the Tate Gallery Liverpool, the most visited gallery of visual art outside London, boasting an impressive collection of modern and contemporary art.

 Jedburgh Abbey features the expansive ruins of an Augustinian abbey that’s famous for its Romanesque architecture.
 It also boasts a wonderful herb garden and informative visitor centre.

 Discover centuries of history and a beautiful landscape, right on the doorstep of the central cities at Trossachs National Park.
 This awe-inspiring park is known for lush green forests, misty hills, wooded glens, beguiling braes, and mysterious lochs.